 A eulogy is a written speech that offers praise and honors someone after they have died.
 It is often read at a memorial or funeral service.
 The eulogy is an opportunity to express gratitude and praise for the deceased person.

-The word eulogy comes from greek word eulogia which means "praise."
+The word eulogy comes from the Greek word eulogia which means "praise."

 Know how you want to be remembered?